Use of Indwelling Urinary Catheters | Acute Care Catheter Use | Indications for indwelling urinary catheter use

 Each year, urinary catheters are inserted in more than 5 million patients in acute care hospitals and long-term care (LTC) facilities.
-Historically, indwelling catheters have been used in the chronically, medically compromised elderly person.
+Historically, indwelling urinary catheters (IUC) have been used in the chronically, medically compromised older adults.

-The settings in which the prevalence of long-term indwelling catheter usage is the greatest are: 1) skilled nursing facilities, where they are used in residents with UI, and 2) homes where the person requires skilled nursing visits.
+The settings in which the prevalence of long-term IUCs usage is the greatest are: 1) skilled nursing facilities, where they are used in residents with UI, and 2) homes where the person requires skilled nursing visits.

-In the home-care setting, the prevalence of indwelling catheters is growing with the increasing number of older adults.
+In the home-care setting, the prevalence of IUCs is growing with the increasing number of older adults.
+The median time of indwelling catheter use in home care is reported as 3 to 4 years.
 However, the number of “home-bound” patients who use a catheter indefinitely to manage UI or because of urinary retention has not been well documented in medical or nursing research.

 - Short term for acute urinary retention: